emmajanedrews/base-template/_posts/2017-12-13-should-you-buy-or-sell-first-a-story-of-heartache.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Eric+Mortimer/Eric+Mortimer+%26+Associates+Buy+or+Sell+First.mp4
 pullquote: >-
-  I get the dilemma: you don’t want to lose a whole bunch of money, but you also don’t want to homeless either.
+  I get the dilemma: You don’t want to lose a whole bunch of money, but you also don’t want to homeless either.
 enclosure_type: video/mp4
 enclosure_time: